Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Model

-The relativistic highly collimated thermal plasma of pairs electron-positrons and photons outflowing the reconnecting region will propagate (bulk Lorentz $\Gamma \sim 100$) as far as the plasma rest frame opacity of the high-energy $\gamma$-ray to the electron-positron pair production drops to $1$ (as discussed for GRBs in \citet{ps93}); at this point the electromagnetic radiation is released in a single pulse detected at Earth as the GBM transient of arrival time $t_a$ duration given by $\Delta t_a \sim 1$ sec.
-The GW signal emitted at the binary merger travels undisturbed presumably at the speed of light with infinite mean free path.
-It has been already estimated \citep{z16} that the observed arrival time delay $\Delta t_a$ is compatible with a distance travelled by an ultra-relativistic plasma ($\Gamma \sim 100$) of order of $10^{14}$ cm.
+The relativistic highly collimated thermal pair plasma, and photons produced by their annihilation, outflowing the reconnecting region will propagate (bulk Lorentz $\Gamma \sim 100$), possibly preceded by a shock, as far as the plasma rest frame opacity of the high-energy $\gamma$-ray to the electron-positron pair production exceeds unity (similar scenario is currently the most credited description of GRBs \cite{Piran.Shemi:93}).
+At such point the electromagnetic radiation is released in a single pulse detected at Earth as the GBM transient of arrival time $t_a$ duration given by $\Delta t_a \sim 1$ sec.
+The GW signal emitted at the binary merger travels undisturbed at the speed of light \cite{Abbott.etal_LIGO_Virgo_Fermi_Integral:17} with infinite mean free path.
+It has been already estimated \citep{Zhang:16} that, if GRBs model are to be used as a guide \citep[e.g.,][]{Ruffini.etal:01b,Kumar.Zhang:15}, the observed arrival time delay $\Delta t_a \simeq 0.4$ sec of the GRB signal with respect to the GW signal is compatible with a distance travelled by an ultra-relativistic optically thick plasma ($\Gamma \sim 100$) of order of $10^{14}$ cm.
+We note that $\Delta t_a$ can be stretched if the plasma is baryon-loaded.
 At such a distance from the coalescence location, much larger than the clean circum-merger medium, the ejected plasma emits the GBM flash\footnote{If the relativistic flow ejected from the reconnecting layer is baryon-loaded, an afterglow at longer wavelengths might be expected.}.